 - Complete between 300-750 hours of supervised clinical experience.

-- Complete 9 months of postgraduate professional clinical experience.
+- Complete nine months of postgraduate professional clinical experience.

-Audiologists are normally given the Certificate of Clinical Competence in Audiology (CCC-A).
-This is normally given by the American Speech-Language-Hearing Association.
+Audiologists usually are given the Certificate of Clinical Competence in Audiology (CCC-A).
+The American Speech-Language-Hearing Association typically provides this.
 Apart from that, they may also need to be credited by the American Board of Audiology.
 However, this isn’t a requirement for all jobs.

 Audiology is one of the professional fields that’s significantly expected to grow.
 Statistics indicate that there will be more job openings in this field in the future.
 So, some of the common benefits of working as an audiologist include: